sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 **2. Security Area Categorization.**  Next, assign to the security area the same risk level as the highest risk asset within the area.
 For example, say there are three assets within a designated security area:  a LOW-risk asset, a MODERATE-risk asset, and a HIGH-risk asset.
 The security area must be classified as a HIGH-risk security area.
 As an alternative, split the security area into separate security areas, or a set of embedded security areas, each with a different risk categorization.<Rachel: _How does this relate to the asset risk assessment?
 Once they designate something as "low" risk, does that mean they need to establish a controlled environment for that asset?
 Does "high" equal "exclusion?"
 (The "step" is about assessing "low or high" but those terms are not used further on in the process.
 There is something missing here (do you need another step?)_.>

 NIST SP 800-116 defines three security area categories:<_Celeste: The FM has been deprecated by the Dept. of the Army.
-Reference SP 800-116 only.
+Refer to SP 800-116 only.
 See http://usacac.army.mil/sites/default/files/misc/doctrine/CDG/fms.html for Army's list of Active FMs._>Exclusion, Limited, and Controlled.
 The categories distinguish how immediately accessible the security assets (or security interests) are within the security area.
 (See Table 1.)

 **Table 1.
 Security Area Categories**